 Research & Quality

 We are committed to developing clinician scientists and clinician educators and ensure that all of our fellows are actively engaged in the scientific discovery process throughout their fellowship.
-Fellows begin by identifying a research mentor in their first year of fellowship training.
+Fellows begin by identifying a research mentor and project in their first 6 months of fellowship training.

 Our PCCM fellows are diverse in their scholarly interests!
 Read their bios below to appreciate the scope of their interests, scholarly research and quality improvement endeavors, and funding sources.
 Fellows have presented their research at national scientific meetings held by the Pediatric Academic Societies, American Academy of Pediatrics, the Society of Critical Care Medicine, the American Thoracic Society, Pediatric Cardiac Intensive Care Society, and the Pediatric Critical Care World Congress.